Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Introduction

 Largely, the current machine learning gravitational waveform approximation efforts suffer from the following limitations: \begin{itemize}[nosep] \item Most models do not progress beyond the proof-of-concept stage or only a part of the waveform is modelled \cite{liao2021,lee2021,garg2025a}. \item Only a few source parameters in the parameter space are explored \cite{tissino2023}. \item Higher order modes, spin-precession effects, tidal deformability, etc., are not considered \cite{thomas2022}. \item Modelled waveforms are constrained to only certain kinds of systems, e.g., quasi-circular binary black holes \cite{khan2021}. \item Highly accurate numerical relativity surrogate or reduced-order models are not fast enough or have not been developed as a full-use implementation yet, though there is an increasing interest in this area \cite{gadre2024}. \item A unified broadly-adopted fast, and accurate waveform generation framework spanning all parameter regimes is still lacking \cite{sun2025a,cuoco2024,cuoco2025, freitas2025}. \end{itemize}

-With this goal in mind, in this paper, we demonstrate a machine learning model for generating fast and accurate effective one-body time-domain gravitational waveform approximations.
+In this paper, we study a machine learning model for generating fast and accurate effective one-body time-domain gravitational waveform approximations.
 Our architecture is based on the best model of \citet{liao2021}, who used auto-encoder models for generating the inspiral and merger parts of the waveform from zero-spin binary black hole systems.
-We also use the auto-encoder approach and consider full inspiral-merger-ringdown waveforms in aligned-spin systems, providing more complete results.

-Our paper is meant to be the first in a series of model releases focused on full implementation of actually usable machine learning pipeline(s) for faster generation of gravitational waveform approximations.
-What distinguishes our work from the previous efforts in the same area is that we aim to enable production-ready machine learning models (or an ensemble thereof) in the long run, for real-time on-the-fly generation of gravitational waveform approximations.
-This will enable faster likelihood calculations and effectively solve the bottleneck in the parameter estimation process.
+We also use the auto-encoder approach, but consider full inspiral-merger-ringdown waveforms in aligned-spin systems.
+Our model is able to achieve reasonable accuracy (median of around $10^{-2}$) with orders-of-magnitude better speed than native waveform implementations.
+Although the accuracy of this current model does not yet enable production-use, our results demonstrate that auto-encoder style machine learning frameworks can be used for generating full IMR gravitational waveform approximations at high speed.
+These kinds of fast but limited accuracy waveform models can be employed in cases where the likelihoods of a large number of waveforms need to be evaluated, for instance, during the initial parameter sampling stages to obtain approximate posteriors.
+Furthermore, this paper is meant to be the first step towards the goal of a production-ready machine learning implementation of fast and accurate generation of gravitational waveform approximations.

 The layout of the paper is as follows. \Sec{sec:data} outlines the data processing steps, while \Sec{sec:methods} describes our model architecture and training strategies.
 Then, in Section \Sec{sec:results}, we discuss our results.
 Finally, in \Sec{sec:summary} we conclude by outlining future directions and further applications of our model.